Adegbenga-111/adegbenga-portfolio/README.md

 ## Projects
 - Building Of An Organsiaton VPN Network
 - Phishing  Detention With Random Forest And Multi-layer-Percetron
+- Web Server and WordPress Setup Using AWS EC2
   ## Playbook
   - Email Analysis For Phishing Activities